Streaming makes most of the US music industry's money now

 Subscriptions, like the monthly fees for Apple Music or Spotify's paid tier, were the biggest money maker at $2.3 billion, and they basically doubled from a year earlier, the RIAA said.

-And that number doesn't even count "limited tier" subscriptions, like Pandora Plus members who pay a monthly fee to remove advertising or Amazon Prime members who have some music streaming included.
+That number doesn't count "limited tier" subscriptions, like Pandora Plus members who pay a monthly fee to remove advertising or Amazon Prime members who have some music streaming included.
 The industry banked another $220.3 million dollars last year from those limited paid memberships.

 Online radio like Pandora or iHeartRadio was the second biggest source of streaming sales, growing about 10 percent to $883.9 million.
 Money from ad-supported streaming, like free listening on Spotify or music videos you watch on YouTube or Vevo, grew 25.8 percent to $469 million.